 READY, STEADY ZEITZ

 The impressive museum is one of the most exciting developments to happen to the Mother City in decades.
 We have no doubt it provides cultural stimulation to art appreciators young and old, serving as yet another wonderful Cape Town attraction for international and local visitors alike.

 The grain silo complex was, at 57m, once the tallest building in sub-Saharan Africa.
 After its opening in August 1924, it became integral to South Africa’s industrial and agricultural development and allowed for significant economic activities in Table Bay Harbour.
 Although operations ceased as of 2001, today it remains an impressive icon, easily recognisable on the Mother City’s skyline.

-Where to find it V&A Waterfront, Cape Town
+Location Silo District, V&A Waterfront, Cape Town